Michael Tauiliili: College career

 He attended Duke University where he majored in political science.
 As a true freshman in 2005, Tauiliili saw action in all 11 games, including 10 starts.
 He was the leading rookie linebacker in the nation with 92 tackles, including 10 tackles for loss, and three forced fumbles.
 He was the seventh overall tackler in the Atlantic Coast Conference (ACC).
 He was named the ACC Defensive Freshman of the Year, a first-team Freshman All-American, Sporting News first-team Freshman All-ACC, and Scout.com first-team Freshman All-American.

 In 2006, he started all 12 games, and again led Duke in tackles, with 94 total, 10.0 for loss, and also recorded four quarterback hurries.
 That season, he became the second Blue Devil in school history to lead the team in tackles in both his freshman and sophomore years.

 During the 2007 season, he started 11 of 12 games, sitting out the season-opener against Connecticut due to a suspension.
 Tauiliili recorded 108 total tackles, including 13.0 for loss, three interceptions, four sacks, two broken up passes, two quarterback hurries, one forced fumble, and one fumble recovery.
 He finished third in the conference in tackles per game.

 In 2008, Tauliili started all 12 games, during which he recorded 140 total tackles, including 63 solo and 13.0 for loss, four interceptions, five broken up passes, five quarterback hurries, three forced fumbles, and one recovered fumble.
 He led the conference in total tackles and was named a first-team All-ACC player.
 In the win, 31–3, against Virginia, he recovered a fumble, forced a fumble, and intercepted a pass.
 For his performance in that game, the Walter Camp Foundation named him the National Defensive Player of the Week.
 Sports Illustrated named him a second-team Midseason All-American.
 After the season, the Walter Camp Foundation named him a second-team All-American.
 Tauiliili participated in the East-West Shrine Game as captain of the East squad.
 He recorded a game-high of 18 tackles and was named the Defensive Most Valuable Player.

 Professional career

-Indianapolis Colts

-The NFL Draft Scout ranked Tauiliili as the 17th out of 149 inside linebacker prospects for the 2009 NFL Draft.
+NFL Draft Scout ranked Tauiliili as the 17th out of 149 inside linebacker prospects for the 2009 NFL draft.
 During the 2008 season, Sports Illustrated compared him to former first-round draft pick Jonathan Vilma in terms of stature and playing style.
 Tauiliili was not selected in the draft, but was signed as a free agent to a two-year contract by the Indianapolis Colts.